Netatalk/netatalk/doc/manpages/man1/afptest.1.md

 servers, inspired by *HELIOS LanTest*, which runs a batch of varied file transfer patterns.

-The **afp_speedtest** is a benchmark testsuite for read, write and copy operations.
-It can be run using either AFP commands or POSIX syscalls, in order to test netatalk speeds against other file transfer protocols.
+**afp_speedtest** is a benchmark testsuite for read, write and copy operations.
+It can be run using either AFP commands or POSIX syscalls, handy for comparing netatalk speeds against other file transfer protocols.

 ## Helpers